Toyota GR Supra: Development

 Motor Trend had reported that a possible Supra successor could be based on the FT-HS (Future Toyota-Hybrid Sport), which debuted at the 2007 North American International Auto Show.
 The publication also reported that the fifth generation of the Supra could be powered by a 3.5-litre V-6 hybrid system generating over 298 kW.
 Toyota quoted that it was not rushing for the Supra successor but instead was waiting to see how the sales and interests of the GT86/FR-S went.

 In 2010, Toyota applied for a trademark for the Supra name.
 The trademark had to be used within three years for it to be valid.
 In December 2011, Autoguide reported a possible Supra replacement that would sit above the GT86.
 Tetsuya Tada, the chief engineer of the Toyota 86/Scion FR-S told reporters in Germany in 2012 "the president (Akio Toyoda) has asked me to make a successor to the Supra as soon as possible."

-In late 2013, AutoBlog reported a Supra successor concept would be making its debut the January 2014 North American International Auto Show.
+In late 2013, AutoBlog reported a Supra successor concept would be making its debut at the January 2014 North American International Auto Show.
 On 13 January, Toyota unveiled its new FT-1 concept car.
 Little is known about this new concept car; other than that it has a front engine and rear wheel drive layout.
-Toyota also stated that their new concept car draws inspiration from Toyota's past sports cars like the 2000GT, Supra, MR-2 and 2007 FT-HS concept car.
+Toyota also stated that their new concept car draws inspiration from Toyota's past sports cars like the 2000GT, Supra, MR-2 and the 2007 FT-HS concept car.
 Toyota did not state whether the FT-1 would use the Supra name, or if it was even bound for production.
 However, Toyota did state if the FT-1 is approved from production, a price tag of around was to be expected for each unit.
 Upon the car's reveal, chief designer—Nobuo Nakamura—confirmed that the FT-1's design was used for inspiration for the Supra but the two cars differ in many ways.
 The production Supra was smaller and more of a pure sports car design, as opposed to the FT-1 being a larger grand tourer.
 According to Akio Toyoda, the new Supra's design and performance identity were inspired by the Toyota 2000GT.
 The interior design, layout, and parts (like the materials, seats, and steering wheel) were also done by Toyota, while only small interior switchgear come from BMW.